bdcht/amoco/README.rst

 - arm SIMD, VFP, NEON, TrustZone, Jazelle instruction sets are not implemented,
 - some solver-based disassembling strategies are not merged yet.
 - idb import/export features are not implemented.
-- MIPS, 6502 and PPC archs are planned.
+- 6502 and PPC archs are planned.

 Contributions to fulfill uncomplete/unimplemented parts are welcome.